Beasta/chrome-profile-launcher/README.md

 4)Export as app with run only

 UPDATE LOG

 Last version: always closed the open window when running

-This version: I'm tryna make it check if chrome is open, and if it is, not close the window.
-God this should not be this hard.
-Right now, it isn't allowed assistive access, even though I did that in system preferences already.
+This version:

+What does work

+Switches open profile if both are open in separate windows

+What doesn't work

+Assistive access not enabled, even though I enabled it.